DataKinds/charm/Documentation.md

 - `createstack` - creates a new stack with a specified name and length, but does not switch to it - s[1]: the length of the stack, s[0]: the name of the stack (any type here is permissible!)

+NOTE: creating a large stack may take a longer time!
+Stacks are implemented as `std::vector`s of a fairly large struct, which has to be initialized on creation.

 - `switchstack` - switch to the specified stack - s[0]: the name of the stack to switch to

 ### REFERENCE GETTING / SETTING

 - `getref` - gets a reference to an object by the name specified, puts it on the top of the stack - s[0]: the name of the object

+NOTE: getting an undefined reference will just push a `0` to the top of the stack, just like if you were to pop off of an empty stack.

-- `setref` - sets the value of an object referred to by the name specified - s[1]: the name of the object
+- `setref` - sets the value of an object referred to by the name specified - s[1]: the name of the object, s[0]: the value of the object

 ### RIPPED OUT OF `PredefinedFunctions.CPP`